justthedoctor/Electrum-pnd/contrib/osx/README.md

 ✓ _This binary should be reproducible, meaning you should be able to generate binaries that match the official releases._

-This guide explains how to build Electrum-BLK binaries for macOS systems.
+This guide explains how to build Electrum-PND binaries for macOS systems.

 ## Building the binary